keboola/connection-docs/transformations/snowflake-plain/index.md

 `YYYY-MM-DD HH24:MI:SS.FF3` [format](https://docs.snowflake.net/manuals/sql-reference/functions-conversion.html#label-date-time-format-conversion)
 when converting the `timestamp` column to a character string.

-This means that if you create a table in a transformation which uses a `timestamp` column,
+This means that if you create a table in a transformation that uses a `timestamp` column,

 {% highlight sql %}
 CREATE TABLE "ts_test" AS (SELECT CURRENT_TIMESTAMP AS "ts");